cameraui/sdk/go/docs/api/plugin.md

 	    // GetOAuthMetadata returns the IdP display info, scope descriptions and
 	    // which flow sub-interfaces the plugin implements.
 Called on UI mount.
 	    GetOAuthMetadata() (*OAuthMetadata, error)
-	    // GetOAuthState returns a snapshot of the current lifecycle state.
-The
+	    // GetOAuthState returns a snapshot of the current lifecycle state; the
-	    // host polls this (~1.5s during a flow, ~30s otherwise) to reflect
+	    // host polls this to mirror progress.
-	    // progress; there is no streaming.
 	    GetOAuthState() (*OAuthState, error)
 	    // Disconnect revokes the current grant at the IdP and clears the stored
 	    // tokens.